pycontribs/pyrax/docs/cloud_files.md

 ### CDN default web pages

-You can set a static web page as the landing page for you CND-enabled containter by calling:
+You can set a static web page as the landing page for you CND-enabled container by calling:

     cont.set_web_index_page("example-index.html")